udehnnamdi/FitVictuals/README.md

 ## FitGuild Features
 - Access Restaurants and food providers in your city
-- Order delicious and healthy food with just a few clicks
+- Order your favourite, healthy food with just a few clicks

 ## Status